 Land uses at Ashby and North Berkeley Stations will serve community needs; provide significant amounts of new housing; complement neighborhood businesses, services, and institutions; create a welcoming environment for all; support BART ridership; and improve quality of life for current and future residents.
-Ground-floor residential and non-residential uses should be pedestrian-oriented and contribute positively to public space and the pedestrian experience.
+Ground-floor uses should be pedestrian-oriented and contribute positively to public space and the pedestrian experience.

 - A. Overall Mix of Uses.
-At both stations, the predominant use will be transit-oriented housing and transit uses, complemented by fully accessible public, green, and recreation space (including for all ages and abilities) and appropriate non-residential uses.
+At both stations, the predominant use will be transit-oriented housing and transit uses, complemented by public space and appropriate non-residential uses.
 Additional priorities for these uses are found in the Affordable Housing, Public and Civic Space, and Station Access and Parking Management sections of this document. - B. Non-residential Spaces.
 Curate and program any non-residential spaces to provide interest and character, encourage community gathering, support social interactions, and provide unique neighborhood activities and services.
 Any non-residential uses should be customized to meet the unique needs of each station and neighborhood.